-California Penal Code § 597 PC prohibits animal abuse or cruelty, which the code defines as maliciously killing, harming, maiming, or torturing a living animal.
-The offense can be charged as either a misdemeanor or a felony and carries a sentence of up to 3 years in jail or prison.
+California Penal Code § 597 PC prohibits animal abuse or cruelty, defined as maliciously killing, harming, maiming, or torturing a living animal.
+The crime can be charged as either a misdemeanor or a felony with a sentence of up to 3 years in jail or prison.

 The language of the code section states that: